PASSIONLab/OpenEquivariance/docs/installation.rst

 environment variable and retry the import:

 .. code-block:: bash

     export CCC=/path/to/your/gcc
     export CXX=/path/to/your/g++
     python -c "import openequivariance"

-These configuration stesp are required only ONCE after installation (or upgrade) with pip due to extension caching.
+These configuration steps are required only ONCE after installation (or upgrade) with pip.

 Configurations on Major Platforms
 -----------------------------